 - Try to make your own beans when possible.

-If you have suggestions or comments, feel free to let me know via the contact page.
+If you’d like to work with me, or if you have suggestions or comments, feel free to let me know via the contact page.
 Pictures too big?
 Instructions lousy?
 Typos?
 Want a substitution suggestion?
 Ask and you shall receive.

 PS, WHAT DOES ‘RECORDS IN THE DEN’ MEAN ANYWAY?

-This came from a sentence in a podcast that I love.
+This came from a podcast that I love.
 To be honest, I can’t recall the interviewee or the exact context of the conversation, but the sentence was something along the lines of ‘…just sitting and listening to records in the den…’.
-I love music and film (which is why I also title each post with a non-food title, like a song), and for whatever reason this sentence spoke out to me because the way I feel when I listen to music or watch an exceptional film is something close to the often relaxing, theraputic or expressive feelings that I have when cooking.
-As I noted above, to me, I see cooking and sharing food as experiences and opportunities.
-The most beautiful meals or concerts or cooking triumphs in my life all recall a certain sense of kinship with each other, so hence, ‘Records in the Den’.
+I love music and film (which is why I also title each post with a non-food title, like a song), and for whatever reason this sentence spoke out to me because the way I feel when I listen to music or watch an exceptional film is akin to the often relaxing, theraputic or expressive feelings that I have when cooking.
+I see cooking and sharing food as experiences and opportunities.
+The most beautiful meals or concerts or cooking triumphs in my life all recall a certain sense of kinship with each other, hence, ‘Records in the Den’.